 Again, when I recorded the route featured on the above map I was hiking in a counterclockwise direction.
 So, I had elected to hike up a draw just off of the Big Meadow Trail to gain the ridge.

-Once you reach the Big Meadow Trail, follow it all the way back to the Big Meadow Trailhead and parking area.
+Upon reaching the Big Meadow Trail, follow it back down to the Big Meadow Trailhead and parking area.

 Counterclockwise via the Big Meadow Trail (in the direction of Round Lake):

 From the Big Meadow/Scott’s Lake signpost, travel approximately 1.5 miles along the Big Meadow Trail.